turingschool/backend-curriculum-site/module1/lessons/variables_strings_and_integers.markdown

 ### Introduction to String Methods

-A `method` in Ruby can be thought of as a message that's being sent to an object.
+A Ruby `method` can be thought of as a message or command that's being sent to an object.
 The message is received, and something is returned where it was called.
 Here's a simple example:

 ```ruby
 $ "hello, world".upcase